roualdes/bridgestan/paper/paper.md

 implement smooth, unconstrained posterior log densities, gradients, and Hessians as well as constraining/unconstraining transforms.
-Implementation is provided through automatic differentiation in the Stan math library [@Carpenter:2015]. `BridgeStan` provides efficient in-memory access to the methods of Stan models through Python, Julia, and R. This allows algorithm development in these languages with the efficiency and expressiveness of Stan models.
+Implementation is provided through automatic differentiation in the Stan math library [@Carpenter:2015]. `BridgeStan` provides in-memory access to the methods of Stan models through Python, Julia, and
+R. This allows algorithm development in these languages with the numerical efficiency and expressiveness of Stan models.
 Furthermore, these features are exposed through a language-agnostic C API, allowing foreign function interfaces in other languages with minimal additional development.

 # Statement of need